 However, there are discussions and calls for fining some of the UK’s most toxic vehicles, similarly to London’s “T-charge” which fines 10,000 of the oldest, most polluting vehicles £10 every day.

 The aim of the ban is to give companies, councils, and people an official deadline for which to be prepared.
-By 2040, car manufacturers should be producing nothing but zero emissions vehicles for the UK (if they wish to continue selling here, that is) and councils should have installed the necessary infrastructure to handle mass electric charging and people.
+By 2040, car manufacturers should be producing nothing but zero-emissions vehicles for the UK (if they wish to continue selling here, that is) and councils should have installed the necessary infrastructure to handle mass electric charging and people.

 Since this announcement, debates and talks have flared regarding whether, as a country, we can handle it.

 Does the national grid have the ability to handle the increased electrical load required to charge several millions of electric vehicles at the same moment?
 It’s estimated that the added peak load to the grid will be around 30 gigawatts of power; this is an increase of 50% over the current peak load (61GW).
-Suggestions are that the UK will become increasing reliant on imported electricity, unless we scale production accordingly.
+Suggestions are that the UK will become increasingly reliant on imported electricity unless we scale production accordingly.
 In order for the UK to scale and meet the power requirements, the UK would need to build another 10,000 new wind turbines or 9.6 Nuclear Power stations or 400 Solar Farms of the size we built in Parley.
 Diversity in energy production is absolutely key of course; you can read more about that here.

-The important thing to note is that this, does not affect you at all for the time being, so don’t panic.
+The important thing to note is that this, does not affect you at all, for the time being, so don’t panic.
 However, it should still be on your mind.
 With the average car owner changing models every 3 years, you’ve got another 7 cars before you need to make a decision.
 Up until then, pay attention to the electric vehicle (and alternative fuels) market, see how a journey might affect you if you had an electric vehicle.

 Currently, there are grants for people purchasing electric vehicles, allowing them to off-set the cost of electric vehicles slightly.
-It’s not guaranteed that this grant will be around for ever – especially not when every new vehicle being purchased is alternative fuel – so you may wish to jump the train before they take that benefit away.
+It’s not guaranteed that this grant will be around forever – especially not when every new vehicle being purchased is alternative fuel – so you may wish to jump the train before they take that benefit away.